Arab migrations to the Levant: Fatimid era (909–1171 CE)

-Crusader era (1099–1187)
+Crusader era (1099–1187 CE)

 A large number of Bedouins were invited by the Crusaders to settle in the region of Samaria.
 The arrival of Bedouins and other Muslims led to the gradual replacement of the native Samaritan population, with some Samaritans possibly converting to Islam, while others joined other Samaritan communities, notably in Nablus.
 Bedouins also settled in the area around Sebastia, leading to a predominantly Muslim population there.
 Over time, the Bedouins transitioned from a nomadic lifestyle to becoming settled inhabitants of the region.
 As a result, much of the present population now lives in towns and villages.
 The Bedouin settlement could account for the tribal structure observed in parts of the rural society, known as the 'ushrān, to this day.

 Ehrlich and Rubin state that Samaria was the only region in Palestine mostly Islamized prior to the Crusades and Mamluk rule.

 Following Saladin's conquest of Jerusalem, Muslim migrants from the Maghreb responded to his call to settle in the city.